 Track Notes

 Once you’ve parked your car, it’s time to start this hiking adventure.
-It’s strongly recommended to bring a bottle of water and perhaps a couple of snacks for some much-needed energy.
+We strongly recommend bringing a full bottle of water and perhaps a few snacks for energy.

 The first section of the walking track is on a fire trail and goes mostly downhill.
-It’s an easy trail to follow, but keep in mind that this section (approximately 1 km) is quite challenging when going the other way on your return.
+It’s an easy trail to follow, but be mindful that this section (approximately 1 km) is quite challenging when going the other way on your return.

 After approximately 1 km, the trail crosses Asgard Brook via a makeshift footbridge, with a beautiful swamp landscape on your left.